ERAU-CORALS/Requirements/publish-markdown/SIDD.md

 The TARGET_ADD Telecommand supports use of the Quaternion Telecommand keywords.
 It requires the Q1, Q2, and Q3 keywords.
 It also requires the Q0 keyword if the QUAT_FORMAT is Q0; otherwise, it also requires the Q4 keyword.
 If QUAT_FORMAT is unknown to the user, the user may elect to include the QUAT_FORMAT of the message.
 If QUAT_FORMAT is included, the TARGET_ADD Telecommand always prompts a REGISTER Telemetry response to confirm the updated register values.
 If the QUAT_FORMAT is not included, and if the registered QUAT_FORMAT disagrees with the arguments supplied, then the command is invalid, prompting an ERROR_STATE Telemetry Response with ARGUMENT_ERROR and QUAT_DISAGREE_ERROR set 'ON' and included.
 Otherwise, the TARGET_ADD Telecommand always prompts a CURRENT_TARGET Telemetry Response to confirm the current target.

-*Note: The CORALS Testbed supports multiple stacked targets.
+*Note: The testbed supports multiple stacked targets.
 Therefore, the TARGET_ADD CURRENT_TARGET Telemetry Response may not represent the commanded data if there are queued targets.
 It will always include the current target data.*

 ### HALT Telecommand <small>SIDD-023</small> {#SIDD-023 }